planetlabs/planet-auth-python/docs/index.md

 it is operating, leaving that for higher level applications to configure.

-The [Planet SDK for Python](https://developers.planet.com/docs/pythonclient/) leverages this library, and is pre-configured for the Planet Cloud Service used by customers. s
+The [Planet SDK for Python](https://developers.planet.com/docs/pythonclient/) leverages this library, and is pre-configured for the Planet Insights Platform used by customers.